nikolanovoselec/m365-mcp-server/mcp-remote-connector/README.md

 ## Example Usage

-After setup, you can ask Claude:
+After setup, you can ask your AI assistant:

 - *"Send an email to john@company.com about the meeting tomorrow"*
 - *"What's on my calendar this week?"*